Using Browsershot for PDF generation

 What does the code look like?

 You can get the idea from David's screenshot, but I thought it would be nice to share some more code to give an indication of how I implemented this.
-I have added a pdf method on my Invoice class like this:
+I have added a pdf

 In the end I am very happy with this refactor.
 I can now use one template and use TailwindCSS for styling.
 Thanks to Spatie for providing this package and David for mentioning this on Twitter.
 Also, thanks to Dompdf since I've used this for years and in a lot cases it might very well still be the way to go.